Ancient Origins of 'Joyful Mind'

 Verse 21 actually belongs to a subsection on proficiency in mind-training: you have been successful when you take the support of a joyful mind no matter what the circumstances.
 Hope and fear abandoned, you joyfully greet difficulty and adverse conditions as grist for the mill.

 Bear in mind that for many centuries such verses on altruism and mature conduct were mainstream.
-Their place on the fringe today, exotic and barely known, sadly reflects the overwhelmingly materialist self-seeking thrust of our glossy times.
+Their place on the fringe today, exotic and barely known, mirrors the superficiality of our glossy times.